Promoting Integrated Fish and Crop (Aquaponics) Commercial farming in Refugee settings in Uganda

 WGI metallic frame prototype Aquaponics fish tank was developed following inspiration from a farmer who wanted a relatively bigger fish tank compared to what we originally offered.
 This has capacity for 1200 cat fish and 800 tilapia.
 Source WGI

 Aquaponics targets refugees communities in Adjumani, Chaka II, Nakivale and Orukinga settlements as well as their host community.
 The refugees in these settlements are 204987; 101050; 123348 and 123340 individuals, respectively and they also live among 234300; 408700; 576300 and 576300 host populations, respectively.
 These are areas where refugees tend to stay for a long time (10-60 years) in contrast to the temporary refugee holding/reception sites.

 Building Bridges: What bridge does your idea build between people on the move and neighbors towards a shared future of stability and promise?
 (500 characters)

-Refugees/ Internally Displaced Persons-IDPs occasionally come into a welcoming or hostile host community and before long the welcoming community is hostile or vice versa.
-In addition, humanitarian actors often offer support skewed more to refugees/IDPs and neglect host communities, which triggers conflicts.
-The bridges our project is building are relational to secure harmony between the refugee/ IDP and host community and secure balanced support by all actors for refugee and host communities.
+Refugees occasionally come into a welcoming or hostile host communities and before long the situation changes.
+In addition, humanitarian actors often offer support skewed more to refugees than the host communities, which can trigger conflicts.
+Our project bridges the food and relational gaps between refugees and host-communities as well as securing harmony between the parties and balanced humanitarian and development support by all actors to refugee and host communities.